Gods and Goddesses

 Legacy and Worship

-The Charites, including Aglaea, were worshipped throughout Greece, particularly in Athens, Sparta, and Orchomenos, where they had dedicated shrines.
+The Charites, including Aglaea, were worshiped throughout Greece, particularly in Athens, Sparta, and Orchomenos, where they had dedicated shrines.
 Their influence extended beyond mythology into philosophy, with thinkers like Hesiod and Pausanias praising their role in fostering goodwill among gods and mortals.

 Today, Aglaea’s legacy endures as a symbol of elegance and artistic inspiration.
 Her name and essence continue to evoke the timeless ideals of beauty and harmony that the ancient Greeks so revered.